csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+No similar apps and they have needs
+(what the app can do: find people also have cancer and can understand each other)

 #### Q4: How will you build it?